 Have you ever gone online, gotten some what seemed like solid gardening information only to have your garden fail miserably?
 I have and it sucks!
-It has taken me years of trial and error to figure out which information is right for me.
-Last year, I gardened through spring in Southern California, where I live.
-Wherever you garden, I’m going to show you how to know what to plant in winter for your spring garden.
+It has taken me years of trial and error to figure out which information is right for me, when I should be starting seeds indoors, and what will be part of each winter sowing session.

 There’s a ton of great information out there available to us.
 Books, websites, blog posts, and word of mouth information abounds.
 The problem with all of this great information is that it doesn’t necessarily speak to the zone or climate where we live.
 It also does not consider the microclimate of our property, or even the type of soil we have and what it needs.

 There are so many factors that go into successful gardening.
 I’m going to share with you how to weed through all that information.
 You can use the information I’m giving you today to help you plan your spring garden, wherever you are.

 The U.S. is broken up into 10 planting zones, Some of the zones are similar enough to share planting schedules, but most aren’t.
 For nearly every type of seed, there is a special month that it needs to be planted in order to germinate.
 Germination depends on soil temperature, and growth depends on air temperature and sunlight.

 Starting seeds too early or too late will make all the difference in how your garden grows.
 It can also affect how vigorous your plants will be.
 When choosing what to plant, you will save yourself a lot of time if you stick to your planting zone’s schedule.
 I’ve made up a “Super Simple Planting Zone Cheat Sheet” to help you.
 It’s in my resource library, and you’ll be able to get the password at the bottom of this post.